nendotools/touchview/README.md

 - updated classes to follow Blender naming conventions
 - added support for menus in floating gizmo
 - added mode-specific options for floating gizmo with some default examples
+- update keymap to enable viewops in all view3d modes with pen input being assigned default context action

 <details><summary><b>v0.9</b></summary><br>